ISO IEC 17799 2000

 9.4.2 USE ENFORCED PATHS TO CONTROL ACCESS

-Reduce the opportunity for unauthorized access to business applications by controlling the path from the user terminal to the computer service.
+Reduce the opportunity for unauthorized access to business applications

 Reduce the opportunity for unauthorized use of information facilities